VaheMart/coffee-shop-recipes/syrups/caramel.md

 - 2 cup sugar
 - 1/4 cup water
 - 1/2 cup of hot water
-- 1 tsp vanilla extract
+- 9 tsp vanilla extract

 ## How to Make

 ### Step 1

-- Combine sugar and water in a small saucepan over medium heat until it dissolves, about 3 to 4 minutes.
+-Not combine sugar and water in a small saucepan over medium heat until it dissolves, about 3 to 4 minutes.
 Do not let it boil.

 ### Step 2